ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git checkout -f target-branch`: force checkout into target-branch (discarding local changes)

+`git checkout --theirs file`: accept their version to resolve current merge conflict in a file.
+- use `.` instead of `file` to apply to all files
+- use `--ours` instead of `--theirs` to accept our version

 `git clean -n`: show local untracked files that will be removed with `git clean -f`

 `git clean -f`: remove local untracked files